mbawebde/Nkitahodi-app/README.md

 Nkitahodi

 A documentary network of collaboration among Ghanaian language-technology organisations, 2021–2026.
+A case of analyzing how knowledge and technology partnerships are documented and connected.

 # Live Demo